S1gil0/pop/README.md

 # /pop command for oxide rust servers
-/pop command for oxide rust servers that shows how many players are online and how many players are connecting to the server.
+/pop command for oxide rust servers, it shows how many players are online and how many players are connecting to the server.

 permissions:
 pop.use